ellysh/dota2-combo-bots/README.md

 ### ITEM_SELL

-The `ITEM_BUILD` sheet describes the conditions when the bot should sell the specific items.
+The `ITEM_SELL` sheet describes the conditions when the bot should sell the specific items.

 These are columns of this sheet: